Barbara Cupisti: Career as director

 Fratelli e Sorelle-storie di carcere is a two-episode documentary about the dramatic situation in Italian prisons.
-The film has been awarded with Premio Ilaria Alpi 2012, the most important journalist award in Italy, for the best documentary of the year and got the nomination for David di Donatello 2013.
+The film has been awarded with Premio Ilaria Alpi 2012, for the best documentary of the year and got the nomination for David di Donatello 2013.

 Interferenze Rom 2013 was shot in the Republic of Macedonia, Italy, and France and talks about the Gipsy community in Europe.

 Cupisti made a series of three documentaries about refugees from all over the word and the reasons for their exile, titled Exiles: The wars, Exiles: Tibet, and Exiles: The Environment.

 In 2016 Exiles: The wars wins the Special Nastro d'argento of the National Syndicate of Italian Film Journalists.

 In 2018, Womanity is released.
 The film tells the story of thirty-six hours of four women in India, Egypt and the United States.
 It attended the Rome Film Festival and won at the Italian Film Festival in Madrid.

-She is currently working on the post production of the documentary My America.